alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 Note that the prompt changes from: ai@YouSeeX1: to: (y8ovv) ai@YouSeeX1:
 Use pip to install the needed modules:
 ```
+pip install -U pip setuptools
 pip install imutils paho-mqtt requests
 pip install "openvino>=2024.2.0" "nncf>=2.9.0"
 pip install "torch>=2.1" "torchvision>=0.16" "ultralytics==8.2.24" onnx tqdm opencv-python --extra-index-url https://download.pytorch.org/whl/cpu
 ```
+Exit the virtual environment with "deactive" and the (y8ovv) prefix should disappear from the prompt.

 Install the Intel GPU driver:
 ```
 sudo apt-get install intel-opencl-icd